-Rica, and Uruguay-and a significant number of women leaders from different areas who have supported the Commission in raising awareness around the gender dimensions of COVID-19 and the need for more leadership by women in the response.
+A key contribution has been the support provided by the CIM Delegates, the women vice presidents from the region-particularly Colombia, Costa Rica, and Uruguay-and a significant number of women leaders from different areas who have supported the Commission in raising awareness around the gender dimensions of COVID-19 and the need for more leadership by women in the response.

-Additionally, an increasing number of States have expressed support for the CIM's work and have requested assistance and technical support from the Commission in different areas.
+An increasing number of States have expressed support for the CIM's work and have requested assistance and technical support from the Commission in different areas.
 Likewise, in the context of the OAS's current financial situation, marred by a deep crisis and a series of significant budget cuts, States have agreed to protect the CIM as much as possible.
 The budget cut forced the CIM to put more emphasis on mobilizing specific funding, and in this regard, the governments of Canada, Spain, Italy, Liechtenstein, Mexico, Trinidad and Tobago, Chile, France, and Nicaragua, as well as EUROsociAL+, the Spotlight Initiative, and the Pan-American Development Foundation (PADF) have provided support crucial to strengthening the Commission and its work in different areas.

-Compliance with the mandate to strengthen the CIM entails enhancement of internal coordination across all areas of the organization and continued participation in its activities to ensure the incorporation of a perspective of gender equality, diversity, and rights in the context of full implementation of the Institutional Policy on Gender Equality, Diversity, and Human Rights of the General Secretariat (Executive Order No. 16-03).6 Of particular note is collaboration with the Department of Electoral Cooperation and Observation (DECO) and the Mission to Support the Peace Process in Colombia (MAPP) of the Secretariat for Strengthening Democracy (SSD), the Department for Effective Public Management (DEPM), and the the Summit of the Americas Secretariat (SAS) of the Secretariat for Hemispheric Affairs (SHA), the Inter-American Committee against Terrorism (CICTE), and the Inter-American Drug Abuse Control Commission (CICAD) of the Secretariat for Multidimensional Security (SMS), the Department of Human Development, Education and Employment (DHDEE), and the Department of Economic Development (DED) of the Executive Secretariat for Integral Development (SEDI) and the Secretariat for Access to Rights and Equity (SARE), all of which has produced substantive and important outcomes in terms of enhancing the OAS' capacity to advance the agenda for gender equality in the Americas.
+Compliance with the mandate to strengthen the CIM entails enhancement of internal coordination across all areas of the organization and continued participation in its activities to ensure the incorporation of a perspective of gender equality, diversity, and rights in the context of full implementation of the Institutional Policy on Gender Equality, Diversity, and Human Rights of the General Secretariat (Executive Order No. 16-03).
+Of particular note is collaboration with the Department of Electoral Cooperation and Observation (DECO) and the Mission to Support the Peace Process in Colombia (MAPP) of the Secretariat for Strengthening Democracy (SSD), the Department for Effective Public Management (DEPM), and the the Summit of the Americas Secretariat (SAS) of the Secretariat for Hemispheric Affairs (SHA), the Inter-American Committee against Terrorism (CICTE), and the Inter-American Drug Abuse Control Commission (CICAD) of the Secretariat for Multidimensional Security (SMS), the Department of Human Development, Education and Employment (DHDEE), and the Department of Economic Development (DED) of the Executive Secretariat for Integral Development (SEDI) and the Secretariat for Access to Rights and Equity (SARE), all of which has produced substantive and important outcomes in terms of enhancing the OAS' capacity to advance the agenda for gender equality in the Americas.